sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

 Testing activities should be started as soon as possible in the system development live.
 (TDD - explain this!!!)

 **4- Defect clustering** <br>
-As following the pareto law, (around 80% of the faults, are caused by a 20% of the design) in many cases some components have most of the defect density.
+As following the pareto law, (it is said, that around 80% of the system faults, are caused by a 20% of the design) in many cases some components have most of the defect density.
 Testing should be focus to them, to maximice the effectiveness of the testing efforts.

 **5- Pesticide paradox** <br>
 Running the same test again and again, makes that eventually the same set of test don't find any defect at all.
 Having into account that some schools of thought consider a succesfull test, that one that find defects ... it's a bit, like that set of test loses "effect".